ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_expressly_campaigns/competitions/andrea-bocelli-si-album-giveaway.markdown

   \ But yes is the word you say when you have your first kiss, when you agree with\
   \ somebody, when you want to make someone feel good.
 Sí is the word you say every\
   \ time things will end well.
 For a thousand and one reasons, sí is the expression\
-  \ of a positive, powerful, human word and feeling and emotion!</p>\r\n<p>Enter below\
+  \ of a positive, powerful, human word and feeling and emotion!</p>\n<p>Enter below\
-  \ for a chance to win Andrea Bocelli ‘Sí’ album and enjoy his beautiful voice.</p>"
+  \ for a chance to win Andrea Bocelli ‘Sí’ album and enjoy his beautiful voice.</p>\n"
 entry-title: "Win Andrea Bocelli ‘Sí’ album!"
-entry-content: "Enter the draw to win Andrea Bocelli ‘Sí’ album by completing the\
+entry-content: "<p>Enter the draw to win Andrea Bocelli ‘Sí’ album by completing the\
-  \ form below before 23:59 on 5th of January 2018."
+  \ form below before 23:59 on 5th of January 2018.</p>\n"
 has-winner: true
 winner-title: "CONGRATULATIONS to Adele S. who won Andrea Bocelli ‘Sí’ album!"
 winner-banner: "https://assets.expresslyapp.com/asset-b2862d62-2fbf-4839-9bbe-eade1c92a0ca.jpg"